-If you wear contact lens, chances are you have bad eyesight and dislike wearing glasses.
-So, is there any reason you should give up wearing your contact lenses when backpacking?
-No. It is possible to successfully wear and sanitize your contact lenses in the wilderness.
-You’ll just need to pay attention to maintaining lens hygiene.
-Bring along your normal supplies that you use at home for cleaning your lenses, plus a spare set of contact lenses and glasses.
+If you wear contact lenses, chances are you have bad eyesight and dislike wearing glasses.
+Is there any reason to stop using your contact lenses while backpacking?
+The answer is no. It is possible to wear and sanitize your contact lenses successfully in the wilderness, but you must pay careful attention to maintaining lens hygiene.
 Are Glasses really Necessary?
-Just think how confident you can make your way around if you lose your contact lenses for any reason. […]
+Consider how confident you would be if you were to lose your contact lenses for any reason.
+It’s wise to bring glasses, especially if you struggle to see clearly enough to determine whether that thing nestled inside your shoe is your […]

 Backpacking Tips